Cloudxtreme/monarch/README.md

       --depends_on_host | MONARCH_DEPENDS_ON_HOST       # sets the depedency's host
       --depends_on_port | MONARCH_DEPENDS_ON_PORT       # sets the depedency's port
       --version | MONARCH_VERSION                       # sets the version reported.
+      --cookie_timeout | MONARCH_COOKIE_TIMEOUT         # sets the cookie timeout in second, default: 30 secs.
 ## API

-        GET   /ping                     # responds with a 'pong' message GET   /randomwait               # responds after a random wait time GET   /host                     # responds with the hostname POST  /work                     # responds with a monarch and some extra data.
+        GET   /ping                     # responds with a 'pong' message GET   /session                  # responds with a simple count and sets a cookie.
+        GET   /randomwait               # responds after a random wait time GET   /host                     # responds with the hostname POST  /work                     # responds with a monarch and some extra data.
 See the rest of the documentation.